microsoft/reverse-proxy/docs/docfx/articles/getting-started.md

 ## .NET 6 support

-In addition to supporting the style of startup used by .NET 5, .NET 6 introduces the ability to have [top level statements](https://docs.microsoft.com/en-us/dotnet/csharp/fundamentals/program-structure/top-level-statements) in your app.
-This combined with [additional glue in ASP.NET](https://devblogs.microsoft.com/aspnet/asp-net-core-updates-in-net-6-preview-4/#introducing-minimal-apis) has signifcantly reduced the complexity of the basic ASP.NET project template, and the additions for YARP.
+In addition to supporting the style of startup used by .NET 5, .NET 6 introduces the ability to have [top level statements](https://docs.microsoft.com/dotnet/csharp/fundamentals/program-structure/top-level-statements) in your app.
+This combined with [additional glue in ASP.NET](https://devblogs.microsoft.com/aspnet/asp-net-core-updates-in-net-6-preview-4/#introducing-minimal-apis) has significantly reduced the code for a basic ASP.NET project template, and the additions for YARP.

 A complete version of the project built using the steps below can be found at [Minimal YARP Sample](https://github.com/microsoft/reverse-proxy/tree/main/samples/ReverseProxy.Minimal.Sample)